 Iced Tea: How to make it.

 As an alternative to hot-infused tea, you may choose cold-infuse tea.
 This avoids tannins infusing into the tea making it particularly refreshing.
 This method is well suited to green teas which can have a fruitier character when made this way.
-Simply place the tea in a screw-top jar with cold water and leave for around ten hours, then strain.
+Simply place the tea in a screw-top jar with cold water and leave over night or for as long as twenty-four hours, then strain.
 Scented teas such as Earl Grey or Jasmine work well when cold-infused.

 Keep your infused tea in a large screw-top jar in the fridge.
 It will keep for several days.
 Do not expose to daylight during storage as algaes can form.

 Iced tea can be used as the basis for a wide range of tea based mocktails to which fruit juices have been added.
 These can include mango and apple.
 And indeed if that stage of a long day has been reached a little white rum or vodka can make an excellent tea based cocktail!